PluMGMK/vbesvga.drv/README.md

 * Add a proper installation mechanism instead of having the user manually edit `SYSTEM.INI` (there are two PRs for this that I must review again!)
 * Add a [minimum implementation of DCI](https://library.thedatadungeon.com/msdn-2000-04/specs/html/S1CE07.HTM) to `VBESVGA.DRV`
 * Make sure the driver works just as well [on Win9x](https://github.com/PluMGMK/vbesvga.drv/issues/46) as it does on Win3.1
+* See if `VDDVBE.386` can work [on newer NVIDIA hardware](https://github.com/PluMGMK/vbesvga.drv/issues/94) (I have an affected card but need to swap it in for testing, which is manual-labour-intensive)
 * Consider adding a paper-thin implementation of `StretchBlt` to overcome the "zoom-in in Paintbrush" limitation above (basically it would punt straight to GDI for smaller scanline widths, and then for wider ones allocate its own DIB and call out to GDI's `StretchDIBits` function)
 * Consider efficiency improvements in `swap_buffers` and/or `VDD_SwapBuffers`, to reduce [idle CPU usage](https://github.com/PluMGMK/vbesvga.drv/issues/32)
 * Consider adding a virtual RAMDAC to the double-buffering code in `VDDVBE.386` to allow standard 256-colour modes to be emulated on hardware that only supports high-colour VBE modes
+* See if `VDDVBE.386` can work [on newer AMD hardware](https://github.com/PluMGMK/vbesvga.drv/issues/95) (I don't have any affected hardware)
 * Investigate adding [Windows 3.0 support](https://github.com/PluMGMK/vbesvga.drv/issues/49) (perhaps still requiring a 286, i.e. refusing to boot on anything older)
 * Investigate [using VBE/AF](https://github.com/PluMGMK/vbesvga.drv/issues/27) where available for 2D acceleration
 * Investigate adding [Windows 1/2 support](https://github.com/PluMGMK/vbesvga.drv/issues/49)